Unstable Features

 Indirect dependencies are resolved as normal so as not to be blocked on their minimal version validation.

 This feature allows you to specify the directory where artifacts will be copied to after they are built.
 Typically artifacts are only written to the target/release or target/debug directories.
 However, determining the exact filename can be tricky since you need to parse JSON output.
-The --out-dir flag makes it easier to predictably access the artifacts.
+The --artifact-dir flag makes it easier to predictably access the artifacts.
 Note that the artifacts are copied, so the originals are still in the target directory.
 Example:

-cargo +nightly build --out-dir=out -Z unstable-options
+cargo +nightly build --artifact-dir=out -Z unstable-options

 This can also be specified in .cargo/config.toml files.